fherrerao/Morse-code/README.md

 ## 🤝 Contributing

-Contributions, issues, and feature requests are welcome and highly encouraged!
+Contributions, issues, and feature requests are welcome!
-We feel that your input is what helps us grow so you're always Welcome :)

 Feel free to check the [issues page](../../issues/).

 ## Show your support

 Give a ⭐️ if you like this project!

-I would love to hear your thoughts and ideas 🖤
+## Acknowledgments

+- Hat tip to anyone whose code was used
+- Inspiration
+- etc

 ## 📝 License